Installation Preparation¶

 Check Time Zone and Time¶

-Open System Settings, find Date and Time, check if China Standard Time or the time zone of your location has been automatically set, and check if the time is correct or within an acceptable margin of error.
-If not, turn off Use network-provided time zone and Network time, and manually set the time zone and time to your current location’s time zone and time.
+Open system settings, navigate to Date & Time, and verify whether China Standard Time (or your local time zone) is set automatically.
+Ensure the displayed time is accurate or within an acceptable margin of error.
+If not, disable Use network-provided time zone and Network time, then manually set the correct time zone and time according to your current location.

 Note